 Browsing the results reveals the world-leading universities that don’t often make it to the top of international rankings but deserve recognition for their pioneering research and dedicated teaching.

 Many of these newer universities depart from the traditional approaches of more prestigious institutions in the same country and offer digital, entrepreneurial and forward-looking programmes or approaches to education.
 As part of the Young University Rankings, THE also produces a “Golden Age” ranking (older than 50 years, younger than 80) and Millennial, Gen X and Gen Y subset rankings.

-It is most likely that by the time would-be undergraduates explore university options, they already have at least a vague idea of what subject they would like to study.
+It is likely that by the time would-be undergraduates explore university options, they already have at least a vague idea of what subject they would like to study.
 It can therefore be worth narrowing university options to only those that suit in that specific discipline.

 To do this, broad subject rankings would be the most appropriate, particularly for students who don’t yet know exactly which degree course they hope to follow.